HiLab-git/PyMIC_examples/classification/CHNCXR/README.md

 In this example, we finetune a pretrained resnet18 and vgg16 for classification of X-Ray images with two categries: normal and tuberculosis.

 ## Data and preprocessing
-1. We use the Shenzhen Hospital X-Ray Set for this experiment.
+1. We use the Shenzhen Hospital X-ray Set for this experiment.
 This dataset contains images in JPEG format.
-There are 326 normal x-raysand 336 abnormal x-rays showing various manifestations of tuberculosis.
+There are 326 normal x-rays and 336 abnormal x-rays showing various manifestations of tuberculosis.
 Download the dataset from [here][data_link] and extract it, and the folder name will be "ChinaSet_AllFiles/CXR_png".

 [data_link]:https://lhncbc.nlm.nih.gov/publication/pub9931

 2. Set `image_dir` according to your computer in `write_csv_files.py`, where `image_dir` should be the path of "CXR_png" based on the dataset you extracted.
 3. Run `python write_csv_files.py` to randomly split the entire dataset into 70% for training, 10% for validation and 20% for testing.
 The output files are `cxr_train.csv`, `cxr_valid.csv` and `cxr_test.csv` under folder `./config`.